CSR

 Among these procedure, we can mention the Stakeholder Committee and the Dialogue and Transition Forum.

-The Stakeholder Committee is an annual, voluntary, joint, multidisciplinary meeting chaired by Catherine MacGregor, Chief Executive Officer, and Jean-Pierre Clamadieu, Chairman of the Board of Directors.
+The Stakeholder Committee is a regular, voluntary, multidisciplinary meeting chaired by Jean-Pierre Clamadieu, Chairman of the Board of Directors and Catherine MacGregor, Chief Executive Officer.
 Its aim is to organize a dialogue on ENGIE's strategic orientations, and more specifically on its corporate social responsibility commitments, which are an integral part of its performance.
 The Committee's recommendations are followed up.
+On October 21, 2022, ENGIE convened its Stakeholder Committee, made up of representatives of civil society, for the second time, to discuss the theme of just transition.
+By 2023, the Group has identified a number of indicators that will enable it to monitor progress in each of the areas covered by this just transition plan.

 Matrice PP